RefMags/exercise-Ruby-/basics/basics_part1.md

 Q13.
 Give examples of methods that can account for division of numbers and how they relate to Division(/) or Modulo (%) operators:

+16.remainder(5)
+the remainder method computes and returns the remainder of an integer division operation

+16.divmod(5)
+computes both the integer result of division and its modulo value.

 ***

 Q14.
-What does modulo operator return when a second operand is positive? and when the second operant is negative?
+What does modulo operator return when a second operand is positive? and when the second operand is negative?
 Give example:

 ***